ZipsRacingElectric/ZRE-CAN-Tools/readme.md

                         setup.
 Ex. 'can0'.
     vcan*             - Virtual SocketCAN device, must be already initialized and setup.
-    COM*@<baud>       - SLCAN device, must be a CANable device.
-CAN baudrate is indicated by the baud field.
-Ex 'COM3@1000000'.
+    <port>@<baud>     - SLCAN device, must be a CANable device.
+CAN baudrate is
+                        indicated by the baud field.
+Ex 'COM3@1000000' for Windows and '/dev/ttyACM0@1000000' for Linux.
 <DBC file path>       - The path to the DBC file to use.
 <config JSON path>    - The configuration JSON file to use.
 Configuration files
                         indicate the identity and unit-specific parameters of